saezlab/AnnNet/docs/community/contribute.md

 the scope of the issue.
 If your category is not listed, you can create a blank issue.

-The issue will then show up to the graphglue community and be open to comments/ideas from others.
+The issue will then show up to the annnet community and be open to comments/ideas from others.

 ### Categories

-- [Bug Report](https://www.google.com): Report incorrect behavior in the graphglue library
+- [Bug Report](https://www.google.com): Report incorrect behavior in the annnet library
-- [Register New Component](https://www.google.com): Register a new component in the graphglue ecosystem, either one you have created, or one that you would like to see added
+- [Register New Component](https://www.google.com): Register a new component in the annnet ecosystem, either one you have created, or one that you would like to see added
 - Documentation Improvement: Report wrong or missing documentation
-- Feature Request: Suggest an idea for graphglue
+- Feature Request: Suggest an idea for annnet

 ## :octicons-checklist-24:{ .lg .middle } Detailed Guides